What Makes A Great Picnic Area?

 Of course, you can hike into many of our beautiful canyons, such as Ramsey south of Sierra Vista, and pack in a picnic lunch.
 We like wilderness picnics too.
 But here we only feature the best “Designated Picnic Areas”.

-Here (in no particular order) are 12 of the Best Picnic Areas around all of Southern Arizona.
+Here (in no particular order) are 12 of the Best Picnic Areas around Southern Arizona.